Observers and Locality in Everett Quantum Field Theory: Introduction

 What the model of \cite{Rubin02} lacks is \begin{description} \item[L4] Local representations of the observers\footnote{The term ``observer'' refers to any system which records the results of measurements, e.g. a computer system, not necessarily a living being.} and their states of awareness. \end{description} That is, the mathematical formalism must be able to tell us that Alice is {\em here}\/ when she makes her spin measurement, that Bob is {\em there}\/ when he makes his, and that Corry is {\em somewhere}\/ when she receives the reports of Alice's and Bob's results. {\em Here}\/, {\em there} and {\em somewhere} need not be mathematical points, but must extend over regions which are small compared to, say, the distance between Alice and Bob when they make their measurements (assumed, as usual in such discussions, to be performed closely-enough to simultaneously that no material object could be present at both).
 One cannot examine what the formalism says about information moving from {\em here}\/ to {\em there}\/ unless the formalism says at least roughly where {\em here}\/ and {\em there}\/ are, and enables us to describe situations in which {\em here}\/ is almost certainly distant from {\em there}\footnote{ Lange \cite{Lange02}[p.
 3], interested in closeness rather than distance, puts it this way: ``Can there be space or time separating a cause from its direct effects, or must a cause be local to its effects?
 I will presume that this question makes sense.
 But it makes sense only if a cause and its effects have locations in space and time.
 Otherwise, we can't ask whether they must be near each other.''}.

 Furthermore, when the formalism determines whether, say, Alice is or is not {\em here}\/, it must do so using mathematical ingredients which are also {\em here}\/, i.e., in some way associated with {\em here}\/\footnote{ Hardy \cite{Hardy08} has termed this notion ``F-locality:'' \begin{quote} \ldots [We] insist that, in making predictions for [space-time region] {\em R}, we only refer to mathematical objects pertaining to {\em R} (for, if not, what do we consider).
-This seems like a useful idea and deserves a name --- we will call it formalism locality (or F-locality). \begin{quote} {\bf F-locality}: A formulation of a physical theory is F-local if, in using it to make statements [in valid cases, validity being determined by the theory itself] about an arbitrary spacetime region {\em R}, we need only refer to mathematical objects pertaining to {\em R}. \end{quote} \end{quote} Interestingly, Hardy does {\em not}\/ consider local field theories to be F-local because, in going from the differential equations to the propagator, one must take into account boundary conditions specified on a region outside of {\em R}\/. }.
+This seems like a useful idea and deserves a name --- we will call it formalism locality (or F-locality). \begin{quote} {\bf F-locality}: A formulation of a physical theory is F-local if, in using it to make statements [in valid cases, validity being determined by the theory itself] about an arbitrary spacetime region {\em R}, we need only refer to mathematical objects pertaining to {\em R}. \end{quote} \end{quote} Note that this is sufficient for separability in that the ``real state'' of the system in a spatially-separated region is determined by the mathematical elements pertaining to that region, irrespective of other systems and mathematical elements in other regions .
+For F-locality to hold, though, the elements of the formalism which are used in computing systems’ properties must be indexed by spatial location---within the context of the formalism, not merely by verbal assertion.
+This is not the case in the original Deutsch-Hayden formalism\cite{DeutschHayden00}---the qubit operators are not indexed by location---but it is the case in Deutsch-Hayden quantum field theory.

+Interestingly, Hardy does {\em not}\/ consider local field theories to be F-local because, in going from the differential equations to the propagator, one must take into account boundary conditions specified on a region outside of {\em R}\/. }.
 There may exist theories which specify that observers are at certain locations using mathematical objects which are far from those locations, or which are not associated with locations in space at all, but we will not consider those to be local unless they can be reformulated to meet the above criterion.